bk/wmk/readme.md

   library of Mako components which can be easily used on multiple sites and across different themes.

+- `redirects`: If this is True or a string pointing to a YAML file in the `data/` directory (whose default name is `redirects.yaml`), then wmk will write HTML stubs containing `<meta http-equiv="refresh" ...>` in the indicated locations.
+The contents of the YAML file is a list of entries with the keys `from` and `to`.
+The former is a path under `htdocs/` or a list of such paths, while `to` is an absolute or relative URL which you are to be redirected to.

 [pymarkdown]: https://python-markdown.github.io/
 [pypandoc]: https://github.com/NicklasTegner/pypandoc
 [ext]: https://python-markdown.github.io/extensions/